Julmeda/Midterm_Project/README.md

 # Midterm_Project
-This project will implement a simple login and authentication system in a React.js application using Strapi plugins.
-This project will provide you with hands-on experience in creating secure, authenticated applications with these two powerful technologies.
+This project aims to implement a simple login and authentication system in a React.js application using Strapi plugins.
+This project will provide a hands-on experience in creating secure, authenticated applications with these two powerful technologies.